The Ethics, Science, and the Public Project

 Our aims

-Recognising that both ‘the public’ and ‘scientists’ are mixed groups with many communities, values and interests, the Centre will pursue new ways to build bridges between….
+Recognising that both ‘the public’ and ‘scientists’ are mixed groups with many communities, values and interests, the The Ethics, Science, and the Public project pursues new ways to build communication bridges between….

 • Public audiences